ragadeeshu/alterna-freshness-league/README.md

     ]
 }
 ```
 Which contains all of your contestants.
-You need eiter their session tokens, or you need them to run a proxy (see below).
+You need either their session tokens, or you need them to run a proxy (see below).
 How to get a session token?
 If you use s3s you can grab it from your `config.txt`.

 To run a server:
  ```
  docker run -d --restart=always --env CONTESTANTS=`jq -c . contestants.json` -p <port>:8080 ghcr.io/ragadeeshu/alterna-freshness-league:latest
  ```